Georgia

 Drones, Georgia prisons, and the federal authority gap

-O.C.G.A. § 42-5-18 makes it unlawful to intentionally photograph or record a "place of incarceration" using a drone without prior authorization from the warden or superintendent, a misdemeanor.
-Using a drone to deliver or attempt to deliver contraband into a Georgia prison, jail, or detention facility is a felony under the same statute, punishable by one to ten years in prison.
+makes it a felony to intentionally photograph or record a "place of incarceration" using a drone for the purpose of committing a criminal offense, punishable by five to ten years in prison.
+A person may secure the warden's or superintendent's prior authorization to document a noncriminal purpose, but the statute expressly provides that failing to secure that authorization is not itself evidence of criminal intent.
+Using a drone to deliver or attempt to deliver contraband into a Georgia prison, jail, or detention facility is a separate felony under the same statute, punishable by one to ten years in prison.
 The Georgia Department of Corrections has documented an average of roughly 58 drone incidents a month at its facilities in recent reporting, part of a wave of drone-based contraband smuggling that led to "Operation Skyhawk," a 2024 joint state-federal investigation that resulted in about 150 arrests and the seizure of 87 drones along with drugs, cell phones, and weapons.

 The felony penalty under § 42-5-18 addresses what happens after a drone drops contraband, but it does not let corrections officers disable a drone before it reaches the yard.
 In March 2026, Attorney General Chris Carr joined 20 other state attorneys general in formally asking the Trump administration to grant state and local law enforcement expanded authority to detect and disable unauthorized drones, noting that only a narrow set of federal agencies currently hold that authority.
 That gap mirrors the federal shoot-down rule discussed below: authority over the airspace, including the power to disable something flying in it, remains a federal question even when the underlying conduct on the ground is squarely a state crime.